Be baptized, and wash away your sins

 "And wash away your sins!"

-This is explained by Paul in Romans 6:3,4.
-"Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
-Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life."
+Paul explains this in Romans 6:3, 4.
+“Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
+Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”

-Our sins are washed away by the blood of Christ.
-Through baptism we gain access to His blood.
+The blood of Christ is the propitiation for our sins (Romans 3:25).
+Baptism provides access to His blood.
+By the efficacy of His sacrifice, our sins are washed away at baptism.
 Baptism, immersion, represents the burial and resurrection of Christ.
 We are baptized, we are immersed, into His death.
-Then we rise from the water in newness of life, having been reborn by the power of God's Spirit.
+Then we rise from the water to walk in newness of life, having been born again by the power of God’s Spirit.

-Baptism is not a cleansing of the body, but a cleansing of the conscience through the resurrection of Christ.
-After mentioning Noah's salvation through water, Peter explains: "There is also an antitype which now saves us, namely baptism (not the removal of the filth of the flesh, but the answer of a good conscience toward God), through the resurrection of Jesus Christ" (1 Peter 3:21).
+Baptism is not a cleansing of the body, but a request for a good conscience through the resurrection of Christ.
+In connection with Noah’s salvation through water, Peter says: “There is also an antitype which now saves us, namely baptism (not the removal of the filth of the flesh, but the answer of a good conscience toward God), through the resurrection of Jesus Christ” (1 Peter 3:21).

-Baptism is not a meritorious work, but a gift of God to be received, the "washing of regeneration" that cleanses us and saves us by the blood of Christ: "For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.
-But when the kindness and the love of God our Savior toward man appeared, not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, whom He poured out on us abundantly through Jesus Christ our Savior, that having been justified by His grace we should become heirs according to the hope of eternal life" (Titus 3:3-7).
+Baptism is not a meritorious work, but a gift of God that we receive, a “washing of regeneration” that cleanses us and saves us by the blood of Christ: “For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.
+But when the kindness and the love of God our Savior toward man appeared, not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, whom He poured out on us abundantly through Jesus Christ our Savior, that having been justified by His grace we should become heirs according to the hope of eternal life” (Titus 3:3-7).

-"And now why are you waiting?
-Arise and be baptized, and wash away your sins, calling on the name of the Lord."
+“And now why are you waiting?
+Arise and be baptized, and wash away your sins, calling on the name of the Lord!”
+Amen.

 Roy Davison